dgdoyh/dgdoyh/README.md

 >>
 >> Make burgers correctly, pay rent, and don’t get caught.
 If you fail, it’s game over.
 >>
 >> This is my final school project for the Design Patterns class.
-I implemented all core functions, UI, SFX, and VFX in the kitchen scene using various design patterns (e.g., Singleton, Observer, and Chain of Responsibility).
+I implemented all functions, UI, SFX, and VFX in the kitchen scene using various design patterns (e.g., Singleton, Observer, and Chain of Responsibility).
 I also created some 3D models in Maya and made sequential animations for certain kitchen objects and all UI elements.
 >>
 >> The game is inspired by *The WereCleaner*.
 >>